jmsgrogan/MicrovesselChaste/doc/tutorials/TestPythonLatticeBasedAngiogenesisTutorial.md

 ```
 Set up the lattice (grid), we will use the same dimensions as [Owen et al. 2011](http://www.ncbi.nlm.nih.gov/pubmed/21363914).
 Note that we are using hard-coded parameters from that paper.
-You can see the values by inspecting `Owen11Parameters.cpp`.
+You can see the values by printing.
-Alternatively each parameter supports the `<<` operator for streaming.
 When we get the value of the parameter by doing
-`Owen11Parameters::mpLatticeSpacing->GetValue("User")` a record is kept that this parameter has been used in the simulation.
+`Owen11Parameters.mpLatticeSpacing.GetValue("User")` a record is kept that this parameter has been used in the simulation.
 A record of all parameters used in a simulation can be dumped to file on completion, as will be shown below.

 ```python